Climbing Training

 (Dry season (July – October/ Mid December – Mid March)

 In Tanzania, the dry season is characterized by predictable weather patterns, with infrequent rainfall and clear skies that make it an ideal time for climbing.
-Temperatures at the summit area range from -5 C to -10 C, and there is no snow cover, which means that additional equipment is not required.
+Temperatures at the summit area range from -5 C to -10 C, and there is little snow cover, which means that additional equipment is not required.
 Overall, the dry season offers a more comfortable and less challenging experience.

 Rainy season (Mid March – June / November – Mid December)